 This has been proven in one Iranian study.
 According to the study, lettuce has been used in folk medicine to relieve inflammation and osteodynia (pain in the bones) (1).

 According to Arthritis Foundation, vegetables (like lettuce) that are rich in vitamin K can dramatically lower inflammation (2).
 You can usually include two cups of raw leafy greens in your diet on a regular basis.
 Other vitamin K-rich veggies include kale, broccoli, spinach, and cabbage.

-And the darker the lettuce, the more antioxidants it has.
-The omega-3 fatty acids in lettuce also contribute to its anti-inflammatory properties.
+And the darker the lettuce, the more antioxidants it has – which further contribute to its anti-inflammatory properties.